lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 I was upset at my 12 years old in six grade, when my father and my Chinese teacher criticized me for not behaving well in Chinese course in the school.
 I felt aggrieved that it was because I put my attention to math competition.
 I studied hard though recent Chinese exam was a little poor.
 This pattern happened in my life again and again.
 At that time, I hided myself to cry in the hidden grassland alongside the crossroads.
 My father was upset to find me for several hours.

 And at my 16 years old, I taught myself programming for several years.
-And I found some interesting English articles on the Internet and printed out them, and I decided to learn English by myself in the neighbor's classroom when my classmates are taking English classes.
+And I found some interesting English articles on the Internet and printed out them, and I learned English by myself in the neighbor classroom when my classmates were taking English classes.
 It made my teacher embrassed at that time.
-I think she will forgive me to see my English level today.
+I hope she will forgive me to see my English level today.

 And I decided to learn myself months ago before the college entrance exam.
 I was frustrated that they stopped me to do so.
 I just ranked around 50 in 350 students instead of ranking as top 5 when entering into the high school.
 I entered the second round of National Olympiad in Informatics in Provinces in Guangdong, achieve scored like top 300 in the Guangdong province.
 I felt aggrieved.